iddocohen/vcoclient/README.md

 ...                                     ...                                       ...                                       ...                                       ...
 ```

 It uses argparse and it is functional hooks.
-Each functional hook, is a mini workflow by itself.
+Each functional hook, is a mini method to accomplish something.

+## Supported

+On Mac OS and Linux

 ## Installation

+TODO

 ## Useage
 ### Global Program Options